West Alabama Tigers: Men's basketball

-The Tiger men’s basketball team was originally formed in 1939, but their first unofficial season took place after World War II in 1945.
-From 1945–1955, the team was led by future UWA Athletic Hall of Famers Pop Wagoner, Jack Jones, and Milton Johnson.
-The UWA record book, however, counts 1956–1957 as the official first men’s basketball season.
-Jones, who was a three-sport for UWA (then Livingston University) from 1947–1951, returned to the university to coach the basketball team in 1956.
-Although there were coaches before him, Jones is the first known head coach of Tiger men’s basketball.
+The Tiger men's basketball team was originally formed in 1939, but their first unofficial season took place after World War II in 1945.
+From 1945 to 1955, the team was led by future UWA Athletic Hall of Famers Pop Wagoner, Jack Jones, and Milton Johnson.
+The UWA record book, however, counts 1956–1957 as the official first men's basketball season.
+Jones, who was a three-sport for UWA (then Livingston University) from 1947 to 1951, returned to the university to coach the basketball team in 1956.
+Although there were coaches before him, Jones is the first known head coach of Tiger men's basketball.

 The team faced constant struggles under Jones.
 In his eight years at the helm, the 1956–57 season was the only one in which the team accomplished more than 10 wins.
 That season, they finished with an 11–10 record.
 At the conclusion of the 1962–63 season, Jones took a two-year hiatus from coaching before returning for one last season in 1965.
 During that hiatus, Travis Clark tried his hand at turning the team around.
 With the help of M.K Turk, Clark led the team to their second 11-win season in his first season.
 Turk led LU in scoring his junior and senior seasons.
 He was also named All-Conference twice.
 The 1964–65 season saw LU return to mediocrity as they finished 8–16.
 They recorded the same record during the following season, which was Jones’ last at the helm.
 He finished his coaching career at LU with a 56–113 record.

-LU men’s basketball underwent a drastic change with the hiring of future UWA Athletics Hall of Famer, Jack Powell, in 1966.
-In Powell’s first two seasons as coach, the team made positive improvements, particularly after Bob Drake, Dave Harvey, Larry Cantrell and Butch Stafford jointed the team.
+LU men's basketball underwent a drastic change with the hiring of future UWA Athletics Hall of Famer, Jack Powell, in 1966.
+In Powell's first two seasons as coach, the team made positive improvements, particularly after Bob Drake, Dave Harvey, Larry Cantrell and Butch Stafford jointed the team.
 Drake served two years as the Tiger team captain and was later an All-Alabama Collegiate Conference (ACC) selection.
 He made the All-ACC Tournament Team twice and was chosen for the All-Alabama Small College Team.
 During the 1969–70 season, LU recorded their first 16-win season.
 Later that season, they were crowned ACC tournament champions.

 With the addition of Elton Reece in 1970, the team finished with a school record 21 wins and four losses.
 The mark still stands as the most single-season wins in West Alabama history, and it earned Powell Coach of the Year in the ACC and earned Coach of the Year honors from Alabama Small Colleges and Universities as well as NAIA District 27.
 Also that season, the Tigers won their second consecutive ACC crown.
 Stafford was named the ACC Tournament MVP.
 However, they were defeated in the NAIA District 27 finals.
-For the 1971–72 season, which turned out to be Powell’s last as head coach, LU finished 15-8 and won their third straight ACC championship.
+For the 1971–72 season, which turned out to be Powell's last as head coach, LU finished 15-8 and won their third straight ACC championship.